ConSol/sakuli/docs/manual/testdefinition/sakuli-api.md

 ##TestCase.endOfStep(stepName, optWarningTime)
 A step allows to sub-divide a case to measure logical units, such as "login", "load report" etc. in its particular runtime.
 When a case starts, Sakuli starts a "step" timer.
-It gets read out, stored with the step name, and resetted each time endOfStep() is called.
+It gets read out, stored with the step name, and the timer will set to `0` each time endOfStep() is called.
 If the step runtime exceeds the step threshold (second parameter, optional), the step is saved with state "WARNING" (there is no CRITICAL state).